SiNAPS by Corticale

 Making easy the brain complexity

-Whole array readout: no need for channel pre-selection
+no channel pre-selection

 Recording from 8-shanks 1024 channels SiNAPS probe of mouse hippocampus